Thank you for considering to adopt a dog or cat from CCHS! Please take a moment to read through our programs and procedures, outlined below.

 Because of our different programs, our animals reside in different locations:

-- Cats and kittens reside either at Kitty Corner or in foster homes.
+- Cats and kittens reside either at Kitty Corner, PFE Danville, or in foster homes.

 All adoption applications are reviewed based on the order in which they arrive.
 Some animals prove to be quite popular, so if multiple applications arrive within a 24-hour period, we will review applications based on the order in which they arrive and then assess compatibility based on the available applications.
 Our goal is to make the process as fair as possible to everyone while keeping the animals’ needs at the forefront.